-Business Formation Attorney
+Business Formation Attorney in Florida

-When starting a company, the business structure you choose influences everything from day-to-day operations to taxes and how much of your assets are at risk.
+When starting a company, the business structure you choose influences everything from day-to-day operations to taxes and how much of your personal assets are at risk.
 While we are trial-tested litigators, we also emphasize the importance of our clients choosing a business structure that provides the right balance of legal protections and benefits from the start.

-Our business formation lawyers can provide the insight you need to start your company on the right path to success while providing the legal counsel necessary to sustain growth.
+Our Florida business formation lawyers can provide the insight you need to start your company on the right path to success while providing the legal counsel necessary to sustain growth.

-Different Types of Business Formations
+Different Types of Business Formations in Florida

 Depending on the type of business and its products or services, that may include: